 Can teeth grinding cause gum disease?

-Dr. Conover can use dental crowns, dental veneers, or cosmetic bonding to repair your teeth.
-Dr. Conover is welcoming new and out of town patients.
-Call us at (215) 395-6076, or schedule a consultation online.
+Dr. Conover treats teeth grinding in Philadelphia, PA with nightguards and bite correction.
+He can also use dental crowns, veneers, or cosmetic bonding to repair teeth.
+Dr. Conover is welcoming new and out-of-town patients.
+Call us at (215) 395-6076 or schedule a consultation online.